 FCHOA Representatives to the Foothills Master Homeowners Association

-The Board of the Foothills Homeowners Master Association meets periodically and is made up of representatives of each of the four HOAs, and is open to all 649 member/homeowners.
+The Board of the Foothills Homeowners Master Association meets quarterly and is made up of representatives of each of the four HOAs.
+Meetings are open to all 649 member/homeowners.

 The three Foothills Clusters HOA representatives to the Master Association and the year their term ends are as follows: